I am a pessimist. When I was a 17 year old hippie, I was an ardent

 always there.
 Because they evolved long ago, they are not always

-4. Which course of action we attempt to take is based upon how much
+bootstraps.
+Which course of action we attempt to take is based upon

-we value a that course of action, and nothing more.
-Those who tell
+how much we value that course of action, and nothing more.

-6. Morality is not transcendent.
-It is rooted in nurturant and other
+5. Morality is not transcendent.
+It is rooted in nurturance and

-pro-social instincts, and broadened by social learning and reasoned
+other pro-social instincts, and broadened by social learning and

-self-interest.
+reasoned self-interest.
 It can be best summarized as compassion.
-However, it

-does not correlate strongly with religion, as many so strongly
+However, it does not correlate strongly with religion, as many so

 hell, no afterlife, no reincarnation, no ghosts or demons, no esp or